Walter Hardwick

-Walter Hardwick (May 3, 1932, Vancouver – June 9, 2005) was an academic who worked in the city and region of Vancouver.
+Walter Hardwick (May 3, 1932 – June 9, 2005) was a Canadian politician and academic who worked in the city and region of Vancouver.
 Hardwick was involved in public life in British Columbia at the civic, regional, provincial, and national levels.
 His longest service to the province was through his teaching and scholarship; he taught in the Department of Geography at the University of British Columbia (UBC) for over thirty years.
 He is the father of former Vancouver City Councillor Colleen Hardwick.

 Academia: early years

 As a young geography professor in 1962, Hardwick made news discussing the plight of students living in substandard conditions due to the city's zoning policy against secondary suites in the area adjacent to the University Endowment Lands.
 Based on survey data that nearly a quarter of UBC's students were living in that area, he recommend it be rezoned to accommodate them.
 He was part of a team of professors who assisted UBC President John B. Macdonald in the production of his influential report, "Higher Education in British Columbia and a Plan for the Future," published in 1962.
 Hardwick had suggested Burnaby as the site of the future Simon Fraser University and later got into a public dispute with SFU's president on what the building cost should be; he stated that the target of the fundraising campaign was double what it needed to be.

 The B.C.
 Educational Research Council, a central agency to promote, finance and report on education research around the province, named Hardwick as its first permanent director in 1964.

 With his brother David F. Hardwick he established Tantalus Research Ltd.